-- Current year service cost which are recognised in Profit or Loss; and - Net interest on the net defined benefit liability (asset) which is recognised in Profit or Loss.
+- Current year service cost which are recognised in Profit or Loss; and - Net interest on the net defined benefit asset (liability) which is recognised in Profit or Loss.

-Re-measurement of the net defined benefit liability (asset) is recognised in comprehensive income and revisited quarterly.
+Re-measurement of the net defined benefit asset (liability) is recognised in comprehensive income and revisited quarterly.
 It is also not to be reclassified to Profit or Loss in a subsequent period.
-Net interest on the net defined benefit liability (asset) comprises of interest income on plan assets and interest cost on the defined benefit obligation, and is determined by multiplying the net defined benefit liability (asset) by the applicable discount rate.
+Net interest on the net defined benefit asset (liability) comprises of interest income on plan assets and interest cost on the defined benefit obligation, and is determined by multiplying the net defined benefit asset (liability) by the applicable discount rate.
 Interest income on plan assets is a component of the return on plan assets and is determined by multiplying the Fair Value of the plan assets by the applicable discount rate.
-The difference between the interest income on plan assets and the actual return on plan assets is included in the re-measurement of the net defined benefit liability (asset).
+The difference between the interest income on plan assets and the actual return on plan assets is included in the re-measurement of the net defined benefit asset (liability).

-Re-measurements of the net defined benefit liability (asset) comprise of:
+Re-measurements of the net defined benefit asset (liability) comprise of:

-- Actuarial gains and losses; - The return on plan assets, excluding amounts included in net interest on the net defined benefit liability (asset); and - Any change in the effect of the asset ceiling, excluding amounts included in net interest on the net defined benefit liability (asset).
+- Actuarial gains and losses; - The return on plan assets, excluding amounts included in net interest on the net defined benefit asset (liability); and - Any change in the effect of the asset ceiling, excluding amounts included in net interest on the net defined benefit asset (liability).